Institute for Human-Animal Connection

 IHAC Educational Programs

 We focus on helping professionals to increase their understanding of animal behavior and human-animal-environment interactions and enhance their clinical practice working in partnership with animals.
-We center ethics and animal welfare in all of our educational programs, including four professional development certificates and the Master of Social Work (MSW) Animal-Assisted Social Work Certificate.
+We center ethics and animal welfare in all of our educational programs, including four professional development certificates and the Master of Social Work (MSW) Human-Animal-Environment Interaction certificate.

 Learn more about educational programs at IHAC.Explore

-Our animal-assisted social work (AASW) certificate, earned in tandem with a master of social work (MSW) is the first of its kind in the nation, and explores social justice from the perspective of humans, animals and the environment.Learn More
+Our human-animal-environment interactions in social work (HAEI-SW) master’s certificate, earned in tandem with a master of social work (MSW) is the first of its kind in the nation, and explores social justice from the perspective of humans, animals and the environment.Learn More

 Animals and Human Health Certificate